karussell/graphhopper-traffic-data-integration/Readme.md

 # GraphHopper Traffic Data Integration

-This project allows you to influence the routing via posting a JSON over HTTP or a custom data source of your choice.
-The simplest use case is to post data with traffic information like the speed of the vehicles, a nice solution is to fetch directly:
+This project allows you to influence the routing via posting a JSON over HTTP or fetching the info from custom data source of your choice, e.g. Cologne:

 ![traffic info preview](https://karussell.files.wordpress.com/2015/04/ghmaps-with-traffic.png)